xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 ## 1 Critical Computing in the Humanities, Core Principles

-It is our firm belief that the teaching of computational principles in the humanities must happen in context: that is grounded in the practice of humanities-based research and answering to the values held by the academic community.
+It is our firm belief that the teaching of computational principles in the humanities must be contextual, meaning that it must be grounded in the practice of humanities-based research and answering to the values held by the academic community.
 We are not the first nor the only instructors to think about things this way, nor are we the only ones to be offering a course like this.

-We call this approach critical computing, which for us involves the following ten principles:
+For example, Software Carpentry has been advocating a similar approach since its inception, the Programming Historian is a website that aims to help users in the humanities teach themselves to program, and other courses at DHSI with technical components emphasize contextuality as well.
+What we bring to this contextual approach are a set of additional principles that further promote competency by building on this contextual foundaiton.
+We call this approach critical computing and it involves the following ten principles:

-### 1.0 No black boxes!
-Empowered computing.
+### 1.0 Black box unpacking: Empowered computing.

-[I wonder if we should keep the "No...!" in the title but acknowledge that there are many black boxes that we don't unpack, such as the run time compiler, etc.  Yes we start them down a path towards unlocking such things and yes, we go in at a lower level than many courses but we don't scrape bottom.
-So, perhaps what we're about is black box reduction rather than elimination?]
+[I wonder if we should keep the "No...!" in the title but acknowledge that there are many black boxes that we don't unpack, such as the runtime compiler, etc.  Yes we start them down a path towards unlocking such things and yes, we go in at a lower level than many courses but we don't scrape bottom.
+So, perhaps what we're about is black box reduction rather than elimination?

-[There is also the *Learn X the Hard Way* movement that we should be acknowledging here.]
+Going to try to reword this.]

-Computers are everywhere.
-They mediate everything from financial markets, to archival research, and to the way many keep in touch with their friends and family.
-Yet, for those without computational background, these devices remain a source of mystery, magic, and frustration.
-Our course begins then with a process of demystification.
+Computers are now ubiquitous.
+They mediate everything from financial markets, to archival research, and the way many keep in touch with friends and family.
+Yet, for those without computational background, the inner workings of these devices remain a source of mystery and, consequently, frustration.
+Recognizing this, our course makes demystification an important focus.
 We want our students to understand not only the principles of computer science, but the basics of software and electrical engineering.
 As much as possible, we would like to reveal the innards of opaque computational "black boxes," empowering our students to take control of their everyday computational practice.

+Of course, there is a limit to the number of black boxes that can be unpacked given the interests of the students, the knowledge of the instructors, and the timelines of the course.
+The boxes that need to be opened are those that are most closely related to particular areas of fear or concern on the part of the users and which simultaneously would provide them the most empowerment.
+In the case of a programming course this means spending time on the command line so that the mystery of how to work in this environment is removed.
+This is important in a programming course because sooner or later it will be necessary to interact in a command line environment.
+Further, the principles and approaches used in the command line environment often carryover into programming languages and environments allowing for a knowledge in each environment to reinforce the other.

+The key to unpacking black boxes for students is ensuring that they are engaged in practice at least as much as theory.
+Within the context of a programming class that means writing as much working code within the context of real, functional programs, as much as possible.
+In the case of the command line it means carrying out relevant tasks in that environment and being tasked with figuring out how to do more complicated tasks from the simple compontes shared previously.
+The *Learn X the Hard Way* movement, of which Zed A. Shaw's *Learn Python the Hard Way* is one of the most well-known, prides itself on a similar approach and for good reason.
+Users end up understanding what they are doing and with the capability of solving problems outside of the classroom environment.

-### 1.1 Plan your code to understand your code
+### 1.1 Plain language comments from start to finish

-[I'm looking to draw on the practice of having them write the pseudo/comment code first and then fill it in with code that builds each section.
-It mirrors the principles of chaining together programs that *\*nix* are based on as is mentioned elsewhere.]
+Once the course turns to programming as it is recognized by the students (it is usually a pleasant surprise to them to find out that the command line work they started with counts as programming) we begin by having them describe their program, step by step, in plain language that *they* understand.
+This is crucial because it provides them a map that they can return to again and again throughout the process of developing whatever program or task that they are working on.
+More than a map, this description also acts as a guide, directing the flow of their work.

+It is commonly regarded to be good programming practice to provide descriptive comments when coding and putting it up front gives the practice the priority that it deserves.
+Additionally, students in the class come to see the importance of this particularly when they begin to work on their own projects.
+Once this happens it is easy to become sidetracked and these comments provide the direction required to move forward.
+They additionally make it easier for those wishing to help the students, typically either other students or the instructors, to quickly see what the overall vision is and offer assistance within the context of this vision rather than just at the level of syntax.

 ### 1.2 Use few, free, small, simple, universal, and powerful tools that you can hack and understand.

-[I think I have some stuff from the *GNU Manifesto* that would work well here and I'll look to add it.]
+[I think I have some stuff from the *The Cathedral and The Bazaar* that would work well here and I'll look to add it.]

+[[Not sure this is the right place for this paragraph.
+Yes, it does capture an important political position and introduce the *\*nix* family but only the latter seems particularly relevant to this subsection.]
 Librarians, students, and faculty are faced with a bewildering array of software choices.
 Companies that promise "innovation" and "disruption" in the classroom routinely approach administrators with offers to try and to buy software at the institutional level.
 The imbalance of information between the vendors and the users often results in wasted time and resources.
 In making the decision to invest time and resources into our own computational practice, we are inspired by the philosophy embodied by the *\*nix* family of operating systems (Unix, Linux, Arch Linux, OpenBSD, and others).
+Much of the *\*nix* community has been advocating for the use of free (as in "free speech" and as in "free beer") and open source software (FOSS) since Richard Stallman's *GNU Manifesto*.
+FOSS software works in the academic humanities context because free and open access code is available for inspection, and therefore, for interpretation, critique, and modification.]

-The *\*nix* community has been advocating for the use of free (as in speech and as in beer) and open source software (FOSS).
+We are inspired by the philosophy embodied by the *\*nix* family of operating systems (i.e. Unix, Linux, Arch Linux, OpenBSD, and others).
+Much of the *\*nix* community has been advocating for the use of free (as in "free speech" and as in "free beer") and open source software (FOSS) since Richard Stallman's *GNU Manifesto*.
 FOSS software works in the academic humanities context because free and open access code is available for inspection, and therefore, for interpretation, critique, and modification.

-Furthermore, the *\*nix* philosophy privileges small, modular pieces of software that "do one thing and do it well."
+More relevant to to teaching coding, the *\*nix* philosophy privileges small, modular pieces of software that "do one thing and do it well."
+[Source for quote?]
 Such software can then be chained together with other small but powerful tools to achieve complex results.
+This hallmark of the *\*nix* family of operating systems is what has led Eric S. Raymond to refer to this as a "bazaar" model of software development, in contrast to a "cathedral" model [cite: Raymond's *The Cathedral and The Bazaar*].

-Throughout, we seek to avoid proprietary file formats, non-standard interfaces, and vendor lock-in.
-Simplicity, ease of maintenance, and transparency are key for creating a culture that lasts.
-The preference for openness and simplicity is not just ideological, but also practical.
-In the past several decades, following the same principles, *\*nix* family of operating systems has become the dominant platform that powers everything from cellular phones, to robots, drones, personal computers, and super clusters.
+A bazaar-style approach to coding inherently places emphasis on simplicity, ease of maintenance, and transparency.
+In addition the these properties dove-tailing cleanly with the emphasis on opening black boxes they are also are key for creating a culture that builds software that will last.
+The appeal of this emphasis is not just ideological, but also practical.
+In the past several decades, following the same principles, the *\*nix* family of operating systems has become the dominant platform that powers everything from cellular phones, to robots, drones, personal computers, and high-performance parallel machines.
 This also means that our investment of time into such ubiquitous interfaces can scale across time and devices.
 When deciding what to use and what to teach, we seek out universal tools that underlie a variety of computing practices, from library